by Doc Quantum

 It was time.

 Roy Lincoln grabbed his dark overcoat and put it on over his special suit.
-He wasn’t sure how well he could control his explosive power any longer, and he couldn’t take any chances on any premature disturbances before the appointed time.
-The suit had become a regular fixture for him once again in recent years, much to his and Darrel’s disappointment.
-His friend swore he would continue to find a way for him to live free of this damnable suit once and for all.
+It was true that his explosive nature had lately been confined to his hands once more, but he could never be sure if the rest of his skin could also become explosive again as it did a decade earlier.
+He couldn’t take any chances on any premature disturbances before the appointed time, so the suit had to remain a regular fixture, much to his and Darrel’s disappointment.
+His friend swore he would continue to find a way for him to live free of this damnable suit once and for all, and enable him to control his abilities enough to be able to, say, touch a woman again.
 It just might take a little bit more time.

 He didn’t mind.
 By now he was used to it.